Sarah Lancashire: 1991–2000: Coronation Street and other series

 Two weeks after finishing her run in Blood Brothers, Lancashire auditioned for the role of new Coronation Street character Raquel Wolstenhulme, a colleague of supermarket employee Norman "Curly" Watts (Kevin Kennedy).

 Lancashire joined on a three-month contract, continuing to teach at Salford University for another year.
 Raquel first appeared on 25 January 1991 and departed on 10 May; having moved to London to try to launch a modelling career.
 Lancashire had initially been reserved about Raquel's characterisation, observing her "acidic side" could have rendered her the "street bitch" had it been embellished.
 She took care to highlight Raquel's potential, playing against what had been written to make her more comic, evoking audience sympathy.
-Between 26 September and 19 October 1991, Lancashire played the title role in an adaption of Educating Rita at the Queen's Theatre, Hornchurch.
+Between 26 September and 19 October 1991, Lancashire played the title role in an adaptation of Educating Rita at the Queen's Theatre, Hornchurch.
 Following Raquel's reintroduction on 30 December 1991, Lancashire committed herself to Coronation Street full-time.
 She would remain in the series until 1996, earning a reported annual salary of £90,000.

 In December 1995, Lancashire starred in the spin-off straight-to-video film Coronation Street – The Cruise, a 75-minute special detailing Raquel and Curly's honeymoon.
 The special was advertised as being exclusive to video, and 750,000 copies were sold, to the value of £10 million.
 Lancashire departed Coronation Street in 1996 due to her heavy work schedule and desire to pursue other projects.
 She had also tired of the fame the role brought her, shying away from personal appearances and interviews with television magazines.
 Her final scenes attracted 20 million viewers.
 Lancashire's performance in the role saw her nominated in the Most Popular Actress category at the 2nd National Television Awards in October 1996.

 Lancashire's next role was district nurse Ruth Goddard in the ITV drama series Where the Heart Is, which began airing in 1997.
 Also in 1997 she filmed a situation comedy for the BBC, Bloomin' Marvellous, in which she played Liz, one half of an argumentative married couple trying for a baby.